 Getting to the root cause of a problem first is the ideal solution.
 Otherwise, you risk the source company rubber-stamping what they already reported.

 Removing medical collection accounts from your credit report before 7 years involves a different dispute strategy that often leads to victory.
 The consumer reporting agencies must follow specific rules for medical debt.

 - A 180-day waiting period before the unpaid medical bills can appear

-- Delete any trade line ultimately paid by the consumer’s health insurance plan
+- Delete any medical debt ultimately paid by the consumer’s health insurance plan

-Therefore, you can dispute any medical collection account that fits either of these criteria.
-Expect to win every time.
-Make sure to attach a copy of the explanation of benefits from the insurance company with your letter.
-The explanation of benefits shows the date of service, date of payment, and the payment amount.
+Make sure to attach a copy of the Explanation of Benefits (EOB) from the insurance company with your letter.
+The EOB shows the date of service, date of payment, and the t amount.